DAEWebDevSpec/Module1/Whatspos/Readme.md

 So based on that idea alone it's not only against my worldview to say anything is Impossible,

 but it's also almost always going to be proven wrong shortly thereafter.

+This file can be found here /Users/student/BowdenPro/WhatsPos

+The previous directory is here /Users/student/BowdenPro

+The next directory can be found here /Users/student/BowdenPro/WhereIGo